 Our Vision

-Equitable, safe and resilient water systems.
+Safe, resilient and affordable water systems.

 Climate change poses major challenges to the Bay Area’s water supplies.
 Less snowpack, more erratic precipitation, and rising seas expose the vulnerabilities of our current water infrastructure systems.
 The Bay Area One Water Network helps innovate solutions to these challenges by bringing together diverse regional stakeholders from water supply and wastewater agencies, stormwater groups, regulatory agencies, city and regional planning groups, businesses, universities, research organizations, community-based organizations and environmental advocacy groups.
 Through focused workshop discussions and synthesis reports, we aim to provide decision-makers with the contextual information, tools, and research roadmaps that can support the development of 21st century water infrastructure.